skjerk/Arduino-2114-SRAM-tester/README.md

 The output is shown in the Arduino IDE Serial Monitor, so you have to keep that open and set to 115200.

-Here is the output from a successfull run.
+Here is the output from a successful run.

 ![](Console.jpg)